Samsung/tizen-docs/docs/application/design/wearable/visual-design/animation.md

 # Animation

-Effective animations help users understand the changes of on-screen elements.
-Animations express subtle meanings and moods in a way that static designs can't.
+Effective animations help users understand changes in on-screen elements.
+Animations can express subtle meanings and moods in a way that static designs can't.
 Animation effects should have a clear purpose to avoid confusing users.

 ## Look and feel